RetroYogi/liichtsprooch.lu/COLLABORATION_INSTRUCTIONS.md

-# How to Edit the Website
+# Collaboration Instructions

 ## Simple Rule: Edit and Push.
 That's It.

-GitHub automatically builds and deploys your changes.
+GitHub automatically builds and deploys your changes in ~2 minutes.
 You never need to run `php build.php` manually.

 ---